lifeplus

 Diagnosis

-Diagnosing haemorrhoids involves a combination of:
+Diagnosing piles involves a combination of:

 • Symptom evaluation and medical history review.